Official FIFA Partner List

 Yes.
 FIFA's official World Cup 26 schedule-reveal partner list included Red Uno de Bolivia.

-Use the Red Uno television signal, reduno.com.bo, and the Red Uno Play app.
+Use the Red Uno television signal and the señal en vivo route on reduno.com.bo first, then keep Red Uno Play ready as the broadcaster's supporting mobile app.

 Current official guidance points to free access through the signal, website, and digital platforms.
 No dedicated paid World Cup package has been announced.